Band Organs

 The Wurlitzer 165 is often considered America's favorite carousel organ, and why wouldn't it be?
 The organ is extremely versatile in registration, percussion and has a range of notes making almost any piece of music possible to arrange.
 It sports a magnificent facade with intricate carved ornaments, paintings, and swell shutters adding further expression to the already great creative potential in registration.

-To date, there are 11 known Wurlitzer 165s in existence, 3 of which still being in public view.
+To date, there are 11 known Wurlitzer 165s in existence, 3 of which are still in public view.

 The Wurlitzer 153 is the most common style of organ on any American carousel.
 With its attractive facade featuring ornate carvings, paintings and in many cases lights, just looking at it gives reason for its immense popularity!
-The brilliant sound of the organ is due to its bright array of pipework, cleverly fitting in the somewhat compact case perfect for the center of a carousel.
+The brilliant sound of the organ is due to its bright array of pipework, cleverly packed in its case to fit inside the center of a carousel.

 Learn more about Wurlitzer 153 Band Organs in this blog post.